-- BIT/CARE Team sponsors an annual educational program on healthy relationships.
-One Love Escalation Workshop, in remembrance of Yardley Love, raises awareness about dating and domestic violence.
-Strongly encouraged for student athletes, available to all students. - Students & Sexual Assault Legal and Practical Issues brochure available to students at new student orientation. - Title IX training is offered by the Title IX Coordinator to all new employees. - Title IX information is shared with all new students during new student orientation, with all student athletes annually, and with all students at the beginning of every semester. - Sexual harassment and misconduct training are completed annually by all employees
+- The CARE Team sponsors an annual educational program on healthy relationships. - Students & Sexual Assault Legal and Practical Issues brochure available to students at new student orientation. - Title IX training is offered by the Title IX Coordinators to all new employees. - Title IX information is shared with new students during new student orientation, with all student athletes annually, and with all students at the beginning of every semester. - Sexual harassment and misconduct training are completed annually by all employees.